Millennial Marketing Statistics

 • 90% of the millennial population have a habit of making sudden purchases without looking at the reviews

-• 86% of millennials spend their holiday gifts more than estimated
+• 86% of millennials spend their holiday gifts more than estimated.

 • Laptops or PCs are the most used equipment around the world for work and study purposes.
 Gen X and millennials are using it at 81% and 78% calculated for each generation.
-And people from the age group of 50 to 64 years, out of which 70% are using laptops and PCs.
-And population above 65 years, out of which 55% of them are using such devices

 • Smartphones being the most common and handy electronic device are being used by 85% of the millennials.
-Whereas 79% and 54% go to Gen X and baby boomers.
-The population above 65 is also using smartphones resulting in 27%

 • On the other hand, when it comes to magazine reading and newspaper, in the United States of America magazine is preferred by 31% of the millennials.
 Whereas 35% of the Gen X population and 33% of the baby boomers are reading it.